 Break into the solar energy field as an installer or electrician

-One of the fastest ways to enter the solar energy industry is as an electrician or installer.
+One way to enter the solar energy industry is as an electrician or installer.
 Not only are these positions expected to see tremendous growth, they can also be obtained with a minimal amount of education.
 Unlike engineering or research positions that may require advance degrees, electricians and installers often only need to complete a short vocational training program before being ready to work.

 "Most solar jobs are laid out and pretty much anyone with a wrench and some mechanical knowledge can put them together," said Dana Tietz, a N.J. electrical consultant affiliated with eLocalElectricians.com.
 "However, the tricky part is hooking them to the inverter to change from DC power to AC power and back feeding the grid.
 That is where the training comes in."